Recommended Sequence of Courses for the Undergraduate Major

 - If you are contemplating graduate work at the PhD level, we recommend coursework in biology and computer applications.

-- PSYC 494 Personality Psychology is the senior capstone course and should be taken your senior year.
+- PSYC 494 Psychology Senior Capstone is the senior capstone course to be taken in your senior year.

 After you have taken 20 credits of Psychology coursework, it is a good time to select an Advanced Topic.
 These courses begin with PSYC 480 and go through PSYC 489, including courses such as PSYC 482 Theories and Methods of Integration or PSYC 483 Advanced Topics in Abnormal Psychology.